robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Comparison of different markup languages

-**Table 1.** Formatting elements and their implementation in different document types.
+**Table 1.** Examples for Formatting elements and their implementations in different document types.

 Element              | Markdown     | LaTeX                  | HTML
 :------------------- | :----------- | ---------------------- | --------------------